 How the intrusion detection system works:

 Any network security plan should include intrusion detection and intrusion prevention system.
 An IDS will understand the content of packet headers such as flags, options, IP addresses, and ports.
 IDS monitors the intrusions and prevents the intruder from entering the system.
-IPS can detect the intrusion in earlier stage itself and IPS(Intrusion prevention system) is used to stop the attack from happening.
+IPS can detect the intrusion in an earlier stage itself and IPS(Intrusion prevention system) is used to stop the attack from happening.
 IDS mostly work based on pattern matching and detection of statistical anomalies.

 Intrusion detection Approaches:

 There are two types of IDS approach –

 - Host-based – software is installed in a single system and the data from that system is used to detect intrusions.
 It protects the specific computer.
-It also monitors the ports and triggers alert in case of any intrusion occurs in the port.
+It also monitors the ports and triggers alerts in case of any intrusion occurs in the port.

 - Network-Based – It is used to monitor multiple hosts to detect intrusions in multiple systems.
 Here IDS examines the packet headers also, this enables detection of DOS attacks.

 The most popular freeware of IDS is Snort which is used to perform real-time analysis of IP packets.
 Other tools for IDS are GFI LANGuard S.I.M, Tripwire.
 There are some commercial versions of IDS such as ISS real secure and GFI LANGuard S.E.L.M.
-Few IDS appliances are IntruShield, Cisco IDS, Top layer attack mitigator IPS and Proventia IDS.
+Few IDS appliances are IntruShield, Cisco IDS, Top layer attack mitigator IPS, and Proventia IDS.

 Architecture of Firewall:

 There are different types of firewall architectures, broadly –

 - Packet-filtering firewalls – Creates a checkpoint at traffic router or switch, it checks the incoming data packets through the router.
 It is dropped if the information is mismatching.
 But these are traditional types and easy to bypass.